-Msunduzi Municipal Public Health By-laws of 2015; , Universal Access Policy, Towards a barrierdisabilities. free Society S.A Human Rights Commission 2002.
+Table No 4: Norms & Standards for Tertiary Student Boarding House regulation Norms Standards Source orientation, people disabilities. and with and solutions to the rapid decline of the Msunduzi Municipal area of jurisdiction in the wake of the crisis.
+Towards a barrier-free Society S.A Human Rights Commission 2002.
 Standards: Msunduzi Municipal Public Health By-laws of 2015; Standards Research in status quo report and public meeting with stakeholders.

-3. NOISE REGULATION
+8 NOISE REGULATION